 Blois would seem to offer the best base for visiting the four C’s without a car because it has a special shuttle (Navette Route 41) that takes you from the train station or Blois Castle to Chambord (40 mins), Cheverny and Beauregard.
-The current price is €6 whatever the journey and also gives you a reduction to the different châteaux.
+The current price is €6 for the day (adults and children are the same price) whatever the journey and also gives you a reduction to the different châteaux.
 For the timetable in French click here (timetable in English below).

 The shuttle operates from the beginning of April to the end of October on Wednesdays, weekends and school holidays, leaving Blois around 9.30 and 11.30.
-Regular lines operate during the winter (information on www.tlcinfo.net).
+It also operates every day from mid-July to the end of August.
+There are regular lines that operate during the winter (information on www.tlcinfo.net).
 The shuttle times are organised so you can visit Chambord in the morning and Cheverny in the afternoon.
 If you just want to go to Cheverny, for example, there is a shuttle leaving at 11.30, arriving at Chambord at 12.10 then at Cheverny at 12.34 (see timetable below).

 Even in peak season, there are plenty of seats.
 However, the bus is not very well indicated at Blois station.
 When you walk out, look diagonally to the left and you’ll see a large sign indicating “Gare Routière” “Châteaux”.
 The bus stop is just behind it (you can see a small queue in the photo below) to the right of the red car).